YOUNGGOAT34/EchoPulse/README.md

 **Usage**

-Run EchoPulse with root privileges to enable raw socket operations: sudo ./echopulse [options] <destination>
+Run EchoPulse with root privileges to enable raw socket operations:
+sudo ./echopulse [options] <destination>

 **Common options**:
-Option	      Description
 -c <count>	      Number of echo requests to send (default: unlimited)
 -s <size>	      Payload size in bytes (default: 56)
 -t <timeout>	   Timeout in seconds to wait for each reply (default: 1)